Zulko/moviepy/README.rst

 Documentation
 -------------

-Running `build_docs` has additional dependencies that require installation.
+Building the documentation has additional dependencies that require installation.

 .. code:: bash